John Westley

-Rev. John Wesley (1636–1678) was an English nonconformist minister.
-He was the grandfather of John Wesley (founder of Methodism).
+John Westley (1636–1678; also spelled Wesley or Wesly) was an English nonconformist minister.
+He was the grandfather of John Wesley and Charles Wesley, the founders of Methodism.

 Life

-John Wesly (his own spelling), Westley, or Wesley was probably born at Bridport, Dorset, although some authorities claim he was born in Devon, the son of the Rev. Bartholomew Westley and Ann Colley, daughter of Sir Henry Colley of Carbery Castle in County Kildare, Ireland.
-He was educated at Dorchester Grammar School and as a student of New Inn Hall, Oxford, where he matriculated on 23 April 1651, and graduated B.A. on 23 January 1655, and M.A. on 4 July 1657.
+John Wesly (his own spelling), or Wesley, was probably born at Bridport, Dorset, although some authorities claim he was born in Devon, the son of the Rev. Bartholomew Westley and Ann Colley, daughter of Sir Henry Colley of Carbery Castle in County Kildare, Ireland.

+He was educated at Dorchester Grammar School and as a student of New Inn Hall, Oxford, He matriculated on 23 April 1651, and graduated B.A. on 23 January 1655, and M.A. on 4 July 1657.
 After his appointment as an evangelist, he preached at Melcombe Regis, Radipole, and other areas in Dorset.
 Never episcopally ordained, he was approved by Oliver Cromwell's Commission of Triers in 1658 and appointed Vicar of Winterborne Whitechurch.

 The report of his interview in 1661 with Gilbert Ironside the elder, his diocesan, according to Alexander Gordon writing in the Dictionary of National Biography, shows him to have been an Independent.
-He was imprisoned for not using the Book of Common Prayer, imprisoned again and ejected in 1662.
+He was imprisoned for not using the Book of Common Prayer.
+He was ejected after the Act of Uniformity 1662.
 After the Conventicle Act 1664 he continued to preach in small gatherings at Preston and then Poole, until his death at Preston in 1678.